kv35xx/sample-demo/index.md

 Chris Choi, a developer with the Omega enterprise, uses apiman to enable a client app for the echo-service.

-1. On the apiman realm page, click the **Register** link and then add a user account for the provider by specifying the following values:
+1. On the apiman realm page, <http://localhost:8080/apimanui>, click the **Register** link and then add a user account for the API consumer by specifying the following values:

    | Field          | Value             |
    | -------------- | ----------------- |